-- Write a 02H to the status register to set the Write Enable Latch (WEL).
+- Write a 02h to the status register to set the Write Enable Latch (WEL).
 This is a volatile operation, so there is no delay after the write.
-(Operation preceeded by a start and ended with a stop). - Write a 06H to the status register to set both the Register Write Enable Latch (RWEL) and the WEL bit.
+(Operation preceeded by a start and ended with a stop.) - Write a 06h to the status register to set both the Register Write Enable Latch (RWEL) and the WEL bit.
 This is also a volatile cycle.
 The zeros in the data byte are required.
-(Operation preceded by a start and ended with a stop). - Write one to 8 bytes to the clock/control registers with the desired clock, alarm, or control data.
+(Operation preceded by a start and ended with a stop.) - Write one to 8 bytes to the clock/control registers with the desired clock, alarm, or control data.
 This sequence starts with a start bit, requires a slave byte of "11011110" and an address within the CCR and is terminated by a stop bit.
 A write to the CCR changes EEPROM values so these initiate a nonvolatile write cycle and will take up to 10ms to complete.
 Writes to undefined areas have no effect.
 The RWEL bit is reset by the completion of a nonvolatile write cycle, so the sequence must be repeated to again initiate another change to the CCR contents.
-If the sequence is not completed for any reason (by sending an incorrect number of bits or sending a start instead of a stop, for example) the RWEL bit is not reset and the device remains in an active mode. - The RWEL and WEL bits can be reset by writing a 0 to the status register. - A read operation occurring between any of the previous operations will not interrupt the register write operation.
+If the sequence is not completed for any reason (by sending an incorrect number of bits or sending a start instead of a stop, for example) the RWEL bit is not reset and the device remains in an active mode.